Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Experiments

 \section{Experiments}

-Both the proposed log-barrier extension and the standard quadratic penalty in \cite{kervadec2019constrained}, i.e., ${\cal P}(f_i(S_{\ttt})) = [f_i(S_{\ttt})]_+^2$, are compatible with any differentiable function $f_i(S_{\ttt})$, including non-linear and fractional terms, as in Eqs. \eqref{eq:soft_size} and \eqref{eq:soft_centroid} introduced further in the paper.
+Most of the existing methods---and the proposed log-barrier---are compatible with any differentiable function $f_i$, including non-linear and fractional terms, as in Eqs. \eqref{eq:soft_size} and \eqref{eq:soft_centroid} introduced further in the paper.
 However, we hypothesize that our log-barrier extension is better for handling the interplay between multiple competing constraints.
-To validate this hypothesis, we compare both strategies on the joint optimization of two segmentation constraints related to region size and centroid.
-Furthermore, we included comparisons with a ReLU penalty, which parameterized by a gradually increasing $t$, in a way exactly similar to our log-barrier extension: $f_t(z) = \max(0, tz)$.
-Also, the ReLU penalty has a linear behaviour on the non-feasible set, similarly to our log-barrier extension.
-Therefore, a comparison with a gradually stricter ReLU on multiple constraints will confirm the importance of the barrier effect of our log-barrier extensions on the feasible set, which we discussed in the previous section.
-We will not compare directly to the Lagrangian optimization in \cite{pathak2015constrained} because the recent weakly supervised CNN segmentation results in \cite{kervadec2019constrained} showed that a quadratic-penalty formulation of inequality constraints outperforms substantially the Lagrangian method in \cite{pathak2015constrained}, in terms of performance and training stability.
-Therefore, we focus our comparisons on several penalties.
+To validate this hypothesis, we compare all strategies on the image segmentation tasks with constraints related to region size and location.
+As baselines we compare to a direct Lagrangian method, and a recent modification of the Lagrangian \cite{nandwani2019primal}.

-{\em Region-size constraint:} For a partially-labeled image, we define the size (or volume) of a segmentation for class $k$ as the sum of its softmax predictions over the image domain:
+\paragraph{Region-size constraint} We define the size (or volume) of a segmentation for class $k$ as the sum of its softmax predictions over the image domain:

-Notice that we use the softmax predictions to approximate size because using the discrete binary values after thresholding would not be differentiable.
-In practice, we can make network predictions $s^k_{p,\ttt}$ close to binary values using a large enough temperature parameter in the softmax function.
-We use the following inequality constraints on region size: $0.9 \tau_{\mathcal{V}^k} \leq \mathcal{V}_{\ttt}^k \leq 1.1 \tau_{\mathcal{V}^k}$, where, similarly to the experiments in \cite{kervadec2019constrained}, $\tau_{\mathcal{V}^k} = \sum_{p \in \Omega} y_p^k$ is determined from the ground truth of each image\footnote{Since our focus is on evaluating and comparing constrained-optimization methods, we did not add additional processes to estimate the bounds without complete annotations of each training image.
-One can, however, use a single fully annotated training image to obtain such bounds or use an auxiliary learning to estimate region attributes such as size \cite{Kervadec2019MICCAI}.}.